 For those interested in oil pulling, Wellness Mama has some steps:

-- Spit into the trash can.
-Not all septic systems may be able to handle
+Spit into the trash can.
+Not all septic systems may be able to handle the oil.

 Few studies reaffirm the benefits of oil pulling and the American Dental Association has not directly addressed the practice.
 The ADA recommends brushing, flossing and oral rinses as effective measures for good oral health.